ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 This is why input secrecy is a requirement for issuance protocols, as it ensures that the challenge is not directly available to the Issuer.

+### Attestation Flow {#attestation-flow}

+Clients interact with the Attester to prove that they meet some required set of properties.
+In doing so, Clients contribute information to the attestation context, which might include sensitive information such as application-layer identities, IP addresses, and so on.
+Clients can choose whether or not to contribute this information based on local policy or preference.

-### Attestation and Issuance Flow {#issue-flow}
+### Issuance Flow {#issue-flow}

 Clients use the issuance protocol to produce a token bound to a token challenge.
-In doing so, there are several ways in which the issuance protocol contributes information to the attestation context and issuance context.
+In doing so, there are several ways in which the issuance protocol contributes information to the attestation or issuance contexts.
 For example, a token request may contribute information to the attestation or issuance contexts as described below.

 - Issuance protocol.
 The type of issuance protocol can contribute information about the Issuer's capabilities to the attestation or issuance contexts, as